-Brian Johnson was named the Philadelphia Eagles' quarterbacks coach during the 2021 offseason following a highly successful three-year tenure (2018-20) at the University of Florida.
-As the offensive coordinator, Johnson led the Gators to the most prolific passing offense (378.6 ypg) in the FBS while ranking seventh in total offense (509.8 ypg) and eighth in scoring offense (39.8 ppg) among teams that played at least 10 games during the 2020 season.
+From 2018-20, Johnson enjoyed a highly successful three-year stint at Florida.
+As the offensive coordinator, Johnson led the Gators to the most prolific passing offense (387.6 ypg) in the FBS while ranking seventh in total offense (509.8 ypg) and eighth in scoring offense (39.8 ppg).